PremiereGlobal/stim/docs/DEPLOY.md

 ### SecretSpec

-The *SecretSpec* type represents a definition of a Vault secret to be pulled into an environment variable.
+The *SecretSpec* type represents a definition of a Vault secret being pulled into an environment variable.
 See [vault-to-envs](https://github.com/PremiereGlobal/vault-to-envs) for more details.
 Reserved names shown in the [Reserved Environment Variables](#reserved-environment-variables) section are reserved and cannot be used here.

 | Field | Description | Type | Required | Default |
 | ----- | ----------- | ------ | -------- | -------- |